pwikapanel/illustrator-panel/dmg-creation/README.md

 In all cases, **the Sidebar should be hidden**.

-For each Icon View window, type cmd-J and set the view options as desiredkk
+For each Icon View window, type cmd-J and set Background to Picture, then drag the appropriate background image from the List View window to the View Preferences panel.

+Turn off hidden files and close the List View window.

+Look in the accompanying **view-options** folder to see the correct view options for each window.